-3.2 Associative actors and innovation intermediaries
+Associative actors and innovation intermediaries

-While these large global firms often anchor employment and research activities in their respective locations, it is other actors in the region that often provide important supports that embed these large MNEs in local innovation ecosystems, as well as support SMEs and a constellation of start-up and scale-up firms.
-The research consistently identified a large suite of local actors that help to build and support to the local ecosystem, as well as provide opportunities for firm learning, knowledge exchange, networking and skills development.
+While large global firms can anchor employment and research activities in their respective locations, it is other actors in the region that often provide important supports that embed these large MNEs in local innovation ecosystems, as well as support SMEs and a constellation of start-up and scale-up firms.
+The research consistently identified a large suite of local actors that played a strong strategic and coordinating role.
+These organizations build local and global networks for mentorship, firm learning, and knowledge exchange.
+They also provide access to markets, customers, and suppliers; matchmaking; skills development; and create testbeds and spaces for experimentation.

 For example, in Ottawa, two locally led strategic initiatives (CENGN and Wesley Clover) accessed public resources, revealing the way in which governments have indirectly supported this strategic approach to economic development.
-CENGN was enabled by the federal government Network of Centres of Excellence program, and Wesley Clover partnered with Invest Ottawa to create L-Spark through the Canada Accelerator and Incubator Program.
-These two organizations have played critical roles in enabling partnerships between local firms, further embedding the larger global players into the regional economy.
+CENGN was enabled by the federal government Network of Centres of Excellence program, and Wesley Clover partnered with Invest Ottawa to create L-Spark through the Canada Accelerator and Incubator Program (CAIP).
+These two organizations have played critical roles in enabling partnerships between local firms, further embedding larger global players into the regional economy.

-Associative actors playing similar roles exist in Toronto (Tech Toronto), Waterloo (Communitech) and Montreal (IGDA), alongside industry associations, accelerators, business incubators and other intermediaries.
-Collectively, these organizations contribute to developing mentor networks, providing local networking opportunities, matchmaking (between firms, firms and workers, firms and funders), enhancing global connectivity through providing access to markets, capital, and networks, and enhancing the local talent pool.
+Associative actors playing similar roles exist in Toronto (Tech Toronto), Waterloo (Communitech) and Montreal (IGDA), alongside other industry associations, accelerators, business incubators and other intermediaries.
+Collectively, these organizations help develop mentor networks, provide local networking and matchmaking (between firms, firms and workers, firms and funders) opportunities, enhance global connectivity through providing access to markets, capital, and networks, and enhance the local talent pool.
 For example, Communitech helps to build and support local networks of business leaders, entrepreneurs and highly skilled technical and managerial talent.
 Through their collective leadership and coordinating activities, these local actors actively shape and direct the development of the local innovation and entrepreneurial ecosystem.

-3.3 Local assets and unique place-based characteristics
+Local assets and unique place-based characteristics

-Finally, the collective wisdom gleaned from these studies is unequivocal about the importance of local assets and unique place-based characteristics that ground ICT and digital economy activity in particular places.
-These collective resources and shared assets that benefit the ecosystem as a whole.
-Consistently, the quality of the skills and qualifications embedded within local and regional labour markets was identified as a critical local asset.
+Finally, the collective insights gleaned from these studies is unequivocal about the importance of local assets and unique place-based characteristics that ground ICT and digital economy activity in particular places.
+These collective resources and shared assets benefit the ecosystem as a whole.
+Consistently, the deep pool of talent, including the quality of the skills and qualifications embedded within local and regional labour markets was identified as a critical local asset.
 Universities and colleges contribute to developing these deep pools of specialized talent, including through tailored programming that meets specific local industry needs.
-These institutions, along with other research institutes, often work in partnership with industry and community, both to produce important leading edge scientific discoveries, as well as applied research that addresses economic, social and environmental concerns.
+These institutions, along with other research institutes and think tanks, often work in partnership with industry and community, both to produce important leading-edge scientific discoveries, as well as applied research that addresses economic, social and environmental concerns.

 Beyond the presence of specialized knowledge infrastructure, other unique, place-based characteristics matter to attracting and retaining this talent pool, as well as providing the appropriate environment for digital firms to thrive.
-This includes maintaining affordable housing; strong inter- and intra-regional transportation networks, including transit; and a high quality built environment.
-As noted especially in Montreal and Vancouver where a high proportion of digital activity relates to cultural production, the presence of common local assets (a middleground) provide important collective infrastructure for learning and knowledge exchange.
-Thus, it is imperative to preserve authentic spaces, but not for reasons popularized by urban thinks such as Richard Florida, but because rather these neighbourhoods offer productive spaces for encounter and learning, setting norms, and building a local commons.
+This includes maintaining affordable housing; strong inter- and intra-regional transportation networks, including transit; and a high-quality built environment.
+As noted especially in Montreal and Vancouver where a high proportion of digital activity relates to cultural production, the presence of common local assets (a 'middleground') provide important collective infrastructure for learning and knowledge exchange.
+Thus, it is imperative to preserve authentic spaces, because these neighbourhoods offer productive spaces for encounter and learning, setting norms, and building a local commons.